Ry-F3/holdu-drf-api/README.md

 ![schema](docs/images/database-holdu-schema.png)

-*Please note: that the notification model has been omitted intentionally to maintain focus on the main features of the project and to prevent overloading the schema.*
+*Please note: that the notification model and some fields have been omitted intentionally to maintain focus on the main features of the project and to prevent overloading the schema.*

 <hr>